openshift/enhancements/enhancements/insights/insights_gateway.md

 of the cluster, unless the operator has a fallback mechanism for this cases.
 This needs to be considered by the OLM operator author.

+Given this change broadens the scope of the pull-secret credentials for non-remote-health cases, the current way of [opting-out from the remote health](https://docs.openshift.com/container-platform/4.5/support/remote_health_monitoring/opting-out-of-remote-health-reporting.html) data collection needs to be revisited to either:

+a. note in the consequences that this will also affect other operators related to services in cloud.redhat.com

+b. provide a way to disable health data collection while keeping the secret in place

+Unless there is a specific case for (b), we would recommend for going with the simple solution in (a), as the assumption is for the customers concerned about their cluster being connected, there is not that big chance they would opt-out from health data monitoring, while allowing other components to send the data.

 ## Design Details